 From Charleston | Edisto Island, SC

 About 45 miles south of Charleston, this is a laid back area on the Atlantic Ocean.
 There isn't a lot of nightlife, but there is a lot of wildlife.
-Visit Edisto Beach State Park to go swimming, Geechie Boy Mill to buy heirloom grits, and Po Pigs to eat barbecue.
+Visit Edisto Beach State Park to go swimming and then stop by Geechie Boy Mill to buy heirloom grits.

 Geechie Boy Mill